 As of 2019, the Women in Finance Fellowship includes a public-private partnership with Ernst and Young.
 Well known for its dedication to diversity and positive workplace culture, EY will provide a female private sector adviser to each of the Fellows for additional guidance, networking, and mentorship.

-The 2020 Summer Fellowship is scheduled to run from June 1, 2020 – July 31, 2020.
+Fellowships are scheduled to run during the summer.
 Fellows will receive a stipend, and are required to commit to 37.5 hours per week.
-Approximately five (5) Fellows will be accepted into this highly competitive program.
+Approximately five (5) Fellows are accepted into this highly competitive program.